 Russo says that HBC brews a handful of beers throughout the year that utilize the best of what NYS sourced ingredients have to offer.

-Farm to Pint will be held at Hamburg Brewing Company, located at 6553 Boston State Road in Hamburg, on Sunday, May 17th from 12—8pm.
-In addition to all of the beer, an ala carte pig roast will be available for purchase.
+Farm to Pint will be held at Hamburg Brewing Company, located at 6553 Boston State Road in Hamburg, on Sunday, May 15th from 12—8pm.
+In addition to all of the beer, there will be locally raised meat and vegetarian grilled skewers available for purchase throughout the day.
 The event is free and open to the public.

 “People should come check out Farm-to-Pint for a variety of reasons,” Russo says.
 “The first is of course that there is beer, but also there will be the people responsible for getting it into your glass.
 There will be brewers and representatives from 11 different WNY region breweries, hop farmers, barley farmers, maltsters, local chefs, etc. In addition to that, nowhere else will you be able to try all of these locally grown beers in the same place.
 It really should be another fun day at Hamburg Brewing.”

 - Hamburg Brewing Blackberry Gose (3.8% ABV): A traditional German-style sour featuring primarily NYS grown wheat and 2 row malt from NY Craft Malt, brewed with blackberries, coriander and Mediterranean sea salt.

 - CBW Pale Ale A mellow malt base consisting of a portion of Niagara Malts and hops from the pacific northwest

 - Resurgence Brewing Cucumber Saison (4%): A saison dry-hopped with Sorachi Ace, aged on cucumbers – made with wheat and Munich malt from NY Craft Malt.